 Some of these places will let you search for a specific book you might be looking for.
 Others won’t have that options, but you will be able to discover new books or find one you have been looking for.

-8 Bargain Book Places to Save You A Fortune
+8 Bargain Book Places to Find Cheap Books

 1. Local Thrift Stores – Used Books

 You can find a slew of books at thrift stores.
 The prices can range anywhere from .50 to $3/4 per book.

 All brick and mortar Barnes & Nobles have sections of discount books.
 They have a vast array of subjects from non-fiction, to fiction, cookbooks and more.

 But the awesomeness doesn’t stop there.
 If you visit B&N online they have a sales sections.
 Some books are up to 50% off and you can even sort for books by price.

 I am a big fan of Barnes & Nobles Collectible Editions.
 They are beautiful and well made.
 During certain seasons and holidays, they have great sales for them.